-CATEGORY A (DONOR-FUNDED PRODUCTS) CATEGORY B (ESSENTIAL MEDICINES) Limited assortment (generally less than 20 products make up most of the volume) Carries more than 2,000 products and many are classified as slow-moving demand Purchasing, receiving, order creation, picking/selection, loading take less time Purchasing, receiving, order creation, picking/selection, loading take more time Represents majority of on-hand inventory when expressed in cubic volume
+CATEGORY A CATEGORY B (DONOR-FUNDED (ESSENTIAL MEDICINES) PRODUCTS) Limited assortment (generally less Carries more than 2,000 than 20 products make up most products and many are of the volume) classified as slow-moving Purchasing, receiving, order Purchasing, receiving, order creation, picking/selection, loading creation, picking/selection, take less time loading take more time inventory when expressed in cubic volume

-With this knowledge, the NDSO moved from a reactive state wherein it lacked visibility into the drivers behind its financial performance - to a proactive state, understanding the impacts of its markup decisions on future performance.
+With this knowledge, the NDSO moved from a reactive state - wherein it lacked visibility into the drivers behind its financial performance - to a proactive state, understanding the impacts of its markup decisions on future performance.
 ABC provides the foundational work to understand what is happening and why.